Shaqeelhazmi/trading-API/README.md

-# trading-API
+# The Wolf of Bay Street Stock Trading App

+## Domain
-Problem Domain: This is a financial literacy and entertainment app that allows users to use fake money and practice investing in the stock market
+This is a financial literacy and entertainment app that allows users to use fake money and practice investing in the stock market.

-Software Specification:
+## Software Specification:
 - Create an account and login
 - Start with a certain amount of money
 - Be able to see the list of all stocks, then filter stocks by their sectors (tech, biotech, food, etc.)